-The Broadway is insulated largely in polystyrene, a material with high insulation qualities.
+Your vehicle is insulated largely in polyurethane, a material with high insulation qualities.
 This is used in the construction of the floor, body sides, rear panel and ceiling, and contributes greatly to the insulation qualities.

 Stainless Steel Sink and Drainer